-The Office of Global Programs is committed to Diversity, Equity and Inclusion.
-To learn more about the unique and site-specific opportunities and resources at NYU's global locations such as our DEI Liaisons, DEI Councils, and Religious and Spiritual resources, please review the DEI pages for each site.
+The Office of Global Programs is committed to Inclusion, Diversity, Belonging and Equity.
+To learn more about the unique and site-specific opportunities and resources at NYU's global locations such as our IDBE Liaisons, IDBE Councils, and Religious and Spiritual resources, please review the IDBE pages for each site.

 NYU is committed to building a culture that respects and embraces diversity, inclusion, and equity, believing that these values – in all their facets – are, as President Andrew Hamilton said, “…not only important to cherish for their own sake, but because they are also vital for advancing knowledge, sparking innovation, and creating sustainable communities.
 They should be indispensable elements of an NYU education on all of our campuses.
 A diverse population encounters and appreciates all perspectives of an issue with a wealth of different approaches to confront it.
 The result is a higher quality of debate, and a more excellent and advanced academic enterprise.”

 NYU’s past is not without blemish when it comes to its commitment to diversity and inclusion; in spite of some strides since NYU’s founding, we have fallen short.
 Awareness of this history makes us more committed to taking concrete steps to build an institution that truly recognizes the contributions of all its members.

 As NYU’s Provost, Katherine Fleming, said in a September 2016 equity, diversity, and inclusion event, “NYU Together”: